Claire Richards: 2011–2017: Reformation of Steps

+2018–present: My Wildest Dreams and Euphoria

 It was announced on 3 August 2018 that Richards was to release her debut solo album, My Wildest Dreams on 2 November 2018.
 It was preceded by the lead single, "On My Own", which was released on 6 August.
 It was announced on 8 October 2018, via her official Twitter, that the album had been delayed until 1 February 2019.

-The album reached #9 in the UK Albums Chart and was promoted with a small theatre tour across venues in the UK.
+The album reached No. 9 in the UK Albums Chart and was promoted with a small theatre tour across venues in the UK.